NFL condemns racism, apologizes for not listening to players' earlier protests about racial injustice

 "We are listening.
 I am listening, and I will be reaching out to players who have raised their voices and others on how we can improve and go forward for a better and more united NFL family," Goodell concluded.

-Goodell's statement on social media drew immediate parallels to Colin Kaepernick, who took a knee during the national anthem to take a stand against police brutality and racial injustice in 2016.
+Goodell's statement on social media drew comparisons to Colin Kaepernick, who took a knee during the national anthem to take a stand against police brutality and racial injustice in 2016.

 Politicians, team owners and fellow players criticized him, fans burned his jersey, and he was booed even at home.
 Four years later, his protest is widely viewed as prescient.
 Global opinion has shifted so much that more people are now vilifying those who attack Kaepernick or misrepresent his stance.